-Non EU/EEA applicants who intend to undertake an Enhanced Undergraduate degree programme (MEng or MSci) in Science, Engineering or Technology disciplines including Materials Science, Materials Technology, Chemical, Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics are required to obtain an ATAS Certificate.
+Non UK/Irish applicants who intend to undertake an Enhanced Undergraduate degree programme (MEng or MSci) in Science, Engineering or Technology disciplines including Materials Science, Materials Technology, Chemical,

+Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics are required to obtain an ATAS Certificate.
+Applicants who are nationals of EU countries, the European Economic Area (EEA), Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland or the United States of America are exempt from this requirement and do not need an ATAS certificate.
 A CAS will not be issued by the Admissions and Access Service until an applicant has provided evidence that they have submitted their online application for ATAS clearance.
 For students who must make a visa application, the ATAS Certificate must be obtained before the application is made, or the visa application will be refused.